Perruzz/CarSensor/README.md

 # CarSensor
-Project for the Object-Oriented Programming course at the Faculty of Computer Science, University of Padova.
+Project for the OOP course at the faculty of Computer Science, UNIPD.